robertosimone-ucl/scripts_RIBOseq_QuantSeq/README.md

-# scripts_PPI-networks
+# scripts_RIBOseq_QuantSeq
-scripts to generate Protein-Protein Interactions networks from data retrieved by PINOT
+scripts to analyse and plot RIBOseq and QuantSeq data